port-labs/port-docs/docs/platform-overview/self-service-actions/execution-basic-runner-using-aws-lambda.md

 # Setting up a basic execution runner using AWS Lambda

-In this guide, we will show how to deploy a new `AWS Lambda function` that will subscribe to the `runs` topic and perform the correct action based on the invocations performed in Port.
+In this guide, you will deploy a new `AWS Lambda function` that will subscribe to the `runs` topic and perform the correct action, based on the invocations set in Port.

 ## Prerequisites

-- AWS CLI installed and configured to your desired AWS account
+- AWS CLI installed and configured to your desired AWS account.
-- A Port API `CLIENT_ID` and `CLIENT_SECRET`
+- A Port API `CLIENT_ID` and `CLIENT_SECRET`.
-- Connection credentials to the Kafka topic provided to you by Port, they should look similar to this:
+- Connection credentials to the Kafka topic, provided to you by Port. they will look similar to this:

 ```json showLineNumbers
 KAFKA_BROKERS=b-1-public.publicclusterprod.t9rw6w.c1.kafka.eu-west-1.amazonaws.com:9196,b-2-public.publicclusterprod.t9rw6w.c1.kafka.eu-west-1.amazonaws.com:9196,b-3-public.publicclusterprod.t9rw6w.c1.kafka.eu-west-1.amazonaws.com:9196